 Pick a place to start and tie a knot around the nail.

 Then you will start wrapping the string around the nails of the states string art.
 Wrap it around the nail once and move on to the next nail and wrap it around that one and so on.

 On the compass, I did the outline first and then would do random zig-zags to fill it in.

 For the mainland, I did the zig zags first and then went back and added two layers of the outline… my fingers were a little sore!

 I did do it over a few days time to give them a break!
 I made a little heart around the Sacramento area so I made sure to make a lot of lines from those nails.

 The northeast was the trickiest with the lakes so I pulled up a picture of it so I knew which nails needed to be attached.

 That was it!
-Like I said, no rhyme or reason to how I made the lines.
+Like I said, no rhyme or reason to how I made the lines of the USA string art.
 I just made sure all the nails had at least one wrap around.

 In case you haven’t seen it, here is how the other side of my hallway turned out.